Returning to that Romantic Reel with the Rachmaninoff Rhapsody…

 Somewhere In Time ( Movie Trailer ), AcidVixen and photos from Universal Pictures

 Sometimes a wee review just isn’t enough words to write about a movie.
 I’m adding another review of this film, as a new main features (more in-depth) review.
-The film a Realweegiemidget favourite, Somewhere in Time (1980).
-This my favourite romantic film of the seventies.
-Unlike my previous post, this one is full of spoilers, so if you want a spoiler free version CLICK HERE now.
+The film is a Realweegiemidget favourite, Somewhere in Time (1980).
+This is my favourite romantic film of the seventies.
+Unlike my previous post, this one is full of spoilers, so if you want a spoiler-free version CLICK HERE now.

 The film tells of the handsome, Richard Collier (Christopher Reeve) as a present day playwright.
 Collier falls for an alluring actress from 1912, Elise McKenna (Jane Seymour) after seeing her photograph, he goes back in time to woo her.
 William Fawcett Robinson (Christopher Plummer) is her manager who sees Collier is a threat to Elise and her career.
 He’s the villain of the piece, complete with a goatee and moustache.

 In soft focus seventies romantic movies, that’s all the ingredients you need in this recipe for getting me in tears before the pair even meet.
 This time travel tale is told from the viewpoint of the romantic lead character, Richard Collier, the film starts in May 1972, at an after-show party.
 The show’s young playwright Richard Collier is there with his girlfriend.

 Collier is the centre of attention with his play being Broadway bound.
 An old woman approaches him, gives him a pocket watch with the words “Come back to me” leaving him visibly shaken.
 Then she leaves, returning to the Grand Hotel leaving him.